kamui-7/DSA/README.md

 ## Running

-You will need [cmocka](https://cmocka.org/) to be able to run the tests.
+You will need [cmocka](https://cmocka.org/) and [pytest](https://pypi.org/project/pytest/) to be able to run the tests.
 After ensuring that you have the library installed, run the following commands:

 ```sh
 $ git clone https://github.com/kamui-fin/dsa.git